Understanding Your Pathology Report: Early Adenocarcinoma (Cancer) Starting in a Colon Polyp

-What if my report mentions tubular adenoma, tubulovillous adenoma, villous adenoma, sessile serrated adenoma, sessile serrated polyp, or traditional serrated adenoma, adenomatous polyp, or hyperplastic polyp in relation to my cancer?
+What if my report mentions tubular adenoma, tubulovillous adenoma, villous adenoma, sessile serrated adenoma, sessile serrated polyp, traditional serrated adenoma, or adenomatous polyp, in relation to my cancer?

 These are different types of adenomas that are named based on growth patterns that can be seen under the microscope by the pathologist.
 Once cancer develops in the adenoma, the type of the adenoma is not as important as other factors (see below).

 Adenocarcinoma is a type of cancer that starts in the cells that form glands making mucus to lubricate the inside of the colon and rectum.
 This is the most common type of colon cancer.